The Scenic

 - Good

-birdlife, also red-necked wallabies,
+life, also red-necked wallabies,

-pademelons, other mammals, reptiles and frogs
+pademelons, possums, bandicoots, other native mammals,

 The

-surrounding region:
+surrounding

-- Campground
+- Camp

 next door, and various styles of

-accommodation within 45 km
+accommodation within 45 km (some within 20km)

-- Mt
+Mt

 Chinghee National Park (seasonally dry

-forests) nearby, Lamington NP (extensive rainforest and open forests,
+rainforest and open

-entry, Mt Barney NP (open forest, some mountain heath and rainforest)
+entry, Mt Barney NP (open forest, some mountain heath

 40 minutes